 At the community level, there are examples of apparent trends in community vulnerability and participation in wildfire risk mitigation programs.
-Studies in Arizona and the Southeast indicate that vulnerability and exposure to wildfire hazards are positively related based on a comparison of indices of vulnerability and wildfire threat with participation in Community Wildfire Protection Plans (CWPP) or Firewise Community designations (Gaither et al. 2011; Ojerio et al. 2011).
-These analyses provide methods that could be used in CS Phase III to highlight areas needing increased education, outreach, or other program actions, or to address potential equity or environmental justice issues.
+Studies in Arizona and the Southeast indicate that vulnerability and exposure to wildfire hazards are positively related based on a comparison of indices of vulnerability and wildfire threat with participation in Community Wildfire Protection Plans (CWPP), Firewise Community/USA, or Firewise Council/Chapter designations (Gaither et al. 2011; Ojerio et al. 2011).
+These analyses provide methods that could be used in the next phase of the Cohesive Strategy to highlight areas needing increased education, outreach, or other program actions, or to address potential equity or environmental justice issues.

 On the threat side, many advances in wildfire modeling (described above) can provide important data to determine the risk facing communities from wildfire.
 For example, wildfire ignition models can simulate the occurrence of wildfires across space and time, including their clustering tendencies.
 In turn, fire behavior models can simulate the burn probability, direction, and conditional flame length at a national extent for any given pixel on the landscape.
 These data can then be used to identify structures, population, and other values at risk.
 Operation decision support systems like the Wildland Fire Decision Support System (WFDSS) already have this capability at the landscape scale and are used to strategically deploy fire response and suppression resources.
-Our understanding of FAHCs and the proposed methods to be developed in Phase III will hopefully aid wildland fire management by illustrating how programs and actions can reduce the exposure of human communities to wildfire threats, thereby making them more fire adapted.
+Our understanding of FACs and the proposed methods to be developed in Phase III can aid wildland fire management by illustrating how programs and actions can reduce the exposure of human communities to wildfire threats, thereby making them more fire adapted.

-Characteristics of fire adapted human communities and mitigation actions
+Characteristics of fire adapted communities and mitigation actions

-A FAHC can be decomposed into the primary components of individual and household elements, community elements, and physical and environmental elements (Figure 9).
+A FAC can be decomposed into the primary components of individual and household elements, community elements, and physical and environmental elements (Figure 9).
 The combination of these elements and their interactions leads to a community being more or less fire adapted.
 Household preparedness is the level of knowledge and planning in preparation for a potential wildfire.
-Social vulnerability refers to the factors influencing individuals that may make them more susceptible to adverse effects of wildfire.
-Community vulnerability describes emergent vulnerabilities at the community level, which may be affected by economic resilience and community social capital, for example.
-Institutions and governance describe government policies and programs or informal social norms that influence actions pertaining to exposure to wildfire threats.
+Social vulnerability refers to the factors influencing individuals that may make them more susceptible to adverse effects of wildfire, such as poverty, physical disabilities, or lack of knowledge.
+Community vulnerability describes emergent vulnerabilities at the community level, which may be affected by economic resilience and community social capital, such as the work of voluntary organizations.
+Institutions and governance include government policies, programs, or informal social norms that influence actions pertaining to exposure to wildfire threats.
 Neighborhood characteristics describe the spatial pattern and arrangement of structures on the landscape in relation to wildfire threats, while structure characteristics depict the construction materials used.
-Ecosystem services are the benefits to society from natural capital, and may be affected positively or negatively by wildfire and mitigation activities.
+Ecosystem services are the benefits to society derived from the natural environment, and may be affected positively or negatively by wildfire and mitigation activities.
 Not shown, but implied, are the complex interactions among elements.